Rigorous Training

 - All Ph.D. students are welcome to apply, but preference given to those who have completed their qualifying exams (or prelim, as applicable)

-- Ability to commit up to 10hrs per week from October 2022 to October 2023
+- Ability to commit up to 10 hours per week from October 2024 to October 2025

 - Visa-holders: Some restrictions apply²

-¹ Masters students eligible, but it is recommended they complete their first year and obtain permission of their Advisor or DGS (Director of Graduate Studies).
+¹ Masters students are eligible, but it is recommended they complete their first year and obtain permission of their Advisor or DGS (Director of Graduate Studies).
 Ph.D. students and post-docs will need their advisor’s permission.

 ² F1, J1 students and F1 OPT post-docs are eligible.
 H1B and J1 post-docs- please contact Visa Services to see if you are eligible for a paid internship on campus.